1 | Fort Rodney

 A scenic hike along a trail dotted with smaller waterfalls leads visitors to a gorgeous, awe inspiring waterfall called Enbas Saut.
 Wildlife tends to hide from hikers here, but on occasion a glimpse of the St. Lucian Parrot makes the trip worth it.

-You will be able to find this waterfall within easy traveling distance of Soufrière, approximately three miles (approximately five kilometers) east of the center of downtown Soufriere.
+Interested guests can find this waterfall approximately three miles (approximately five kilometers) east of the center of downtown Soufriere.

 1 | Body Holiday Spa